stupid-cities/RealtimeM5data/README.md

 The M5 has the wifi SSID, passcode and IPaddress of the websocket host hard coded.

-Start the router
+Start the router.

-Connect the server device to teh wifi and run the Node server. power on the M5stciks running the M5StickIMUWebsockets code.
+Connect the server device to the wifi and run the Node server.

+power on the M5stciks running the M5StickIMUWebsockets code.

-You should see data in the console where you ran the node server Connect the web client device to wifi and run the test or whatever client code
+You should see data in the console where you ran the node server.

+Connect the web client device to wifi and run the test or whatever client code.